DrRoad/Sanitation_Risk_App/README.md

 For further information about Sanitation Risk and how it was calculated visit https://gatherhub.org

-This was made for the World Bank.
+This project was led by Gather and funded by World Bank Data International Fund and the Sir Halley Stewart Trust.
+For more information, contact hello@gatherhub.org.